exp date isn't null, but text field is

 Fetal arrhythmias are uncommon and the incidence of structural cardiac abnormalities in fetuses with irregular heart rhythms is low (<2%).
 Ectopic beats are estimated to be present in around 1% of unselected pregnancies and in the majority of cases will resolve before delivery.

 Fetal tachycardia can result in significant morbidity and mortality if left untreated in utero.
 The ideal management is to treat the tachycardia prior to delivery so that the fetus is delivered in a non-hydropic state, at term, without evidence of tachycardia.
-Prenatal therapy is guided by the fetal cardiology and fetal medicine team jointly and in our institution 1st line maternal therapy is flecainide, with the addition of digoxin in resistant tachycardias as a second line therapy.
+Prenatal therapy is guided by the fetal cardiology and fetal medicine team jointly and in our institution 1st line maternal therapy is often flecainide.
+The addition of second line therapy is required in resistant cases.
 Therapy is carefully considered, implemented and monitored due to the potential adverse effects to the mother and fetus.

 a) If extrasystoles persist after birth